Types of Website Organization Examples & How It Impacts SEO

 A website's structure can be defined as the intuitive projection of informational space.

-In particular, this is important to the process of developing proper navigation.
+In particular, this is important to the process of developing an information architecture with proper navigation.

-Think of it as the way in which pages are linked together.
+Think of it as the way in which web pages are linked together.

-This site architecture definition includes the layout of a site's main navigation, as well as any sub-navigations within each section.
+This site architecture definition includes the layout of a site's main navigation system, as well as any sub-navigations within each section.

 It helps to form discernible, discoverable, and predictable patterns.